 I’ve also worked on shows at the New York International Fringe Festival since its inception including Broken Hands by Moby Pomerance directed by Marc Weitz which won awards for Best Play and Best Performance by an Actor, Hot Cripple written by and starring Hogan Gorman that won an Overall Excellence Award for Outstanding Actor, Scared Skinny, written by and starring Mary Dimino, winner of an Overall Excellence Award for Outstanding Solo Show, the critically acclaimed Fringe production of Paul Young’s In The Summer Pavilion directed by Kathy Gail MacGowan that also ran at 59 E 59 Theaters, The American Play presented by The Dirty Blondes that was honored with a Best Playwright Award for Ashley Jacobson in 2015, and Mother Emanuel that won the Fringe NYC 2016 Overall Excellence Award for a Musical.

-Recent and current projects include, The Way We Get By with Francesca Ravera and André Vauthey, directed by Kim T. Sharp at Urban Stages, 3 Egg Creams by George Cameron Grant starring Vince Bandille at The Cutting Room, Pizza Man starring Shira Hadad, Raquel Gomez and Lucas Niedzailkowski, directed by Daniél Cohen at Producers Club, Steeplechase, a new play by Chris Nelson , directed by Maridee Slater at Hudson Guild Theatre, Maker of Worlds by Wendy A. Schmidt with Amy Gorelow, part of the Dream Up Festival at Theater for the New City, The Bark & The Tree by and starring Vivian Nesbitt, directed by Lee Kitts at United Solo Festival on Theatre Row and 2020: A Fantasy by Raven Petretti directed by Ken Wolf at Theatre 54 and “3 From JMTC 2020” including showcases from Smoker, by and starring Bob Brader, The Good Adoptee written and directed by Suzanne Bachner with Hayley Palmer and Circle written and directed by Suzanne Bachner with Bob Brader and Kat Nardizzi at The Bridge Theatre@ Shetler Studios.
+Recent and current projects include, The Way We Get By with Francesca Ravera and André Vauthey, directed by Kim T. Sharp at Urban Stages, Pizza Man starring Shira Hadad, Raquel Gomez and Lucas Niedzailkowski, directed by Daniél Cohen at Producers Club, Steeplechase, a new play by Chris Nelson , directed by Maridee Slater at Hudson Guild Theatre, Maker of Worlds by Wendy A. Schmidt with Amy Gorelow, part of the Dream Up Festival at Theater for the New City, The Bark & The Tree by and starring Vivian Nesbitt, directed by Lee Kitts at United Solo Festival on Theatre Row, 2020: A Fantasy by Raven Petretti directed by Ken Wolf at Theatre 54 and “3 From JMTC 2020” including showcases from Smoker, by and starring Bob Brader, The Good Adoptee written and directed by Suzanne Bachner with Hayley Palmer and Circle written and directed by Suzanne Bachner with Bob Brader and Kat Nardizzi at The Bridge Theatre@ Shetler Studios.